Libraries with Kids in Fukuoka: A Family Guide to the City’s Best Reading Spots (2026)

 • AC and heat — great rainy/hot/cold day refuge

-Getting a library card
+Getting a Fukuoka library card as a foreigner

 • Eligibility: anyone with a Fukuoka City address (resident card showing Fukuoka ward)